KillerMinecraft/DefaultWorld/README.md

 DefaultWorld
 ============

-A world option for Killer Minecraft
+A world generator for Killer Minecraft